wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/corda-configuration-fields.md

 *Default:* not defined

 This property is only available for Corda distributed with Capsule.
 For the Corda tarball distribution this option is unavailable.
-It's advisable to copy any required JAR files to the 'drivers' subdirectory of the node base directory.
+It's advisable to copy any required `.jar` files to the 'drivers' subdirectory of the node base directory.

 ## `jmxMonitoringHttpPort`